 At any point in time, the position of each individual, as well as their velocity vector to 10 meters into the future, were calculated relative to the group’s past direction of travel.

-In order to assess how individuals movement affect the movement of the group as a whole, we defined several metric likely to reflect patterns of influence:
+In order to assess how individual’s movement affect the movement of the group as a whole, we defined several metric likely to reflect patterns of influence:

-Time in the front: proportion of time spent by a given individual in the front half of the group (relative to the group past direction of travel).
+Time in front: proportion of time spent by a given individual in the front half of the group (relative to the group past direction of travel).
 This reflects influence on the assumption that leading individuals should be more often in the front of the group.

-Turning influences: two metrics to measure the probability that the group’s direction of movement is influenced by a given individual.
+Turn influence: two metrics to measure the probability that the group’s direction of movement is influenced by a given individual.
 At any time t, the group’s future direction of travel (relative to it’s past direction of travel) was binarized as either turning left or turning right.
 We then looked at the probability that the group had of turning right as a function of either individual’s left-right position at time t (=position turning influence) or individual’s left-right speed at time t (=movement turning influence).
 See figure 2 below.
 One advantage of this methods is that it could potentially identify individuals leading from the back of the group.

-Speeding influences: two metrics to measure the probability that the group’s speed is influenced by a given individual.
+Speed influence: two metrics to measure the probability that the group’s speed is influenced by a given individual.
 At any time t, the group’s speed (relative to it’s past speed) was binarized as either speeding up or slowing down.
 We then looked at the probability that the group had of speeding up as a function of either individual’s front-back position at time t (=position speeding influence) or individual’s front-back speed at time t (=movement speeding influence)

 Figure 2.
 Example for one given individual of the probability that the group turns right relative to its past direction of travel as a function of that individual speed along the left-right axis.
 Positive x-values indicates that the individual was moving towards the right of the group relative to past direction of travel, negative values indicate it was moving towards the left.
 Black curve shows the real data (binned every 4 x-units), red curve shows the fitted line from the modified logistic function, blue dotted lines shows how the influence score is found for that individual.